 Section 6.2 (Strategic Goal 1 Outcomes and Impacts); Section 5.3.1 (Fundisa for Change Programme case study) and Section 5.3.2 (Groen Sebenza and WWF Internships case study).
-This information is available in the following sections of the review report:

-Some transformation issues remain, as reflected in the South African Journal of Science paper declaring that black students are not interested in wildlife related studies, causing indignation among black scientists; more limited support in the GreenMatter Fellowship for students from historically black universities; and interviews with black graduates.
+Some transformation issues remain, as reflected in (e.g.): interviews with black graduates; the South African Journal of Science paper declaring that black students are not interested in wildlife related studies, causing indignation among black scientists; and more limited support in the GreenMatter Fellowship for students from historically black universities.